Nosto/nosto-autocomplete/README.md

 }
 ```

-Preact solution does not differ from React a lot:
+The Preact solution does not differ from React a lot:

 ```jsx
 import { render } from "preact/compat"